 B - Is compact, and requires little luck to get to the combo.

 C - Is consistent, and has little to no chance to fizzle or fail.

 D - Can't be easily hated out.

 E - Costs little to cast.

 Few combos fit all of the above points, but aiming to have your combo fit as many of them as possible is key.
-For instance, Flash / Protean Hulk is a reasonably compact combo, that wins the game on the spot, is consistent however can be hated out with cards such as Rest in Peace or other graveyard hate cards, as well as effects such as Containment Priest and is also cheap to cast.
+For instance, Demonic Consultation/Thassa's Oracle is a reasonably compact combo, that wins the game on the spot, is consistent however can be hated out with cards such as Torpor Orb or other ETB hate cards, as well as effects such as Stifle and is also cheap to cast.

 Other combos obviously exist, but these are simply decent examples, check out the 'Combos' tab under the 'Additional Resources' section.

 Take Brainstorm, or Demonic Tutor, while yes, those are cards that get you other cards in hand, the number of cards in your hand are equal before and after casting and resolving the spells.
 This is card neutrality and isn't card positive.
 Because of this, these cards will not be discussed in this section, but they will be in the next section, 'Step 4: Building the Card Selection'.

 Now, where should we start?
 Well, I will start with explaining card advantage engines which may be a word you are unfamiliar with.
 Phyrexian Arena, Argothian Enchantress, Thrasios, Triton Hero, and Azami, Lady of Scrolls will be our examples.
 All of them see play in EDH/Commander and are powerful in the right deck.

 Draw spells are cards like Jace's Ingenuity, Glimmer of Genius, Concentrate, Foresee, Windfall, and Ad Nauseam.
 I will be using these to compare and contrast and show the benefits of different types of card draw spells.